AAPL vs QCOM: Which Is the Better Buy in 2026?

 QCOM.
 Qualcomm's trailing GAAP P/E of roughly 21-24x is modest relative to the broader semiconductor sector average, which trades closer to 30-37x on a forward basis, reflecting the market's continued perception of QCOM primarily as a cyclical handset chip supplier rather than a diversified AI and automotive platform.
 The ~55% gross margin and strong return on equity of approximately 36% highlight the underlying quality of the business, particularly the high-margin QTL licensing segment.
 Investors weighing valuation should note that GAAP earnings in fiscal 2025 were depressed by a large prior-year gain that inflated the comparison base, while non-GAAP EPS of $12.03 better reflects the cash earnings power of the ongoing business.

-Headline figures (approximate, early 2026): AAPL shows revenue (ttm) ~$400 billion, operating margin ~30%, net income (ttm) ~$100 billion; QCOM shows revenue (fiscal year 2025, ended sep 2025) ~$44.3 billion, revenue (ttm through q2 fy2026) ~$44.5 billion, gross margin (ttm) ~54.8%.
-A cheaper-looking multiple is not automatically the better buy: a richer valuation can be justified by faster growth, and a lower one can reflect real risk.
-Weigh the multiple against how fast each business is actually compounding.
+Headline figures (approximate, early 2026): AAPL shows revenue (ttm) ~$400 billion, operating margin ~30%, net income (ttm) ~$100 billion, gross margin ~46% (Services much higher than hardware); QCOM shows revenue (fiscal year 2025, ended sep 2025) ~$44.3 billion, revenue (ttm through q2 fy2026) ~$44.5 billion, gross margin (ttm) ~54.8%, non-gaap eps (fiscal year 2025) ~$12.03.

 The bottom line: AAPL vs QCOM